Sjors/nado-book/appendix/crime-on-testnet.md

 ![](appendix/core-10.png){ width=100% }

 Meanwhile our police officer, let’s call him Donald, goes online and looks up the address used in his trade with Kees (tb1q3nf…).
 Bitcoin Core doesn’t support address lookups, because it doesn’t scale well and as Wladimir van der Laan put it “bitcoin core is not meant as a chain analysis platform”.
-His favorite block explorer blockchain.com doesn’t support bech32 address lookups, so he goes to a competitor:
+His favorite block explorer blockchain.com doesn’t support bech32 address lookups, so he goes to a competitor.

 ![](appendix/explorer.png){ width=100% }

-This page describes transactions related to the tb1q3nf… address.
+The figure on the next page describes transactions related to the tb1q3nf… address.
 He suspects this address belongs to Kees, because it’s the address Kees gave him to send coins to.

 Reading from bottom to top, at 13:51:15 officer Donald sees coins from his own address (tb1qjy4…, blue) go to this address (again: tb1q3nf…, yellow, the address Kees gave him).
 He also sees coins going back to his own wallet as change (tb1q80q…, also blue).